 This mint Aero fudge is the BEST you'll ever try!
 It's made with just a small handful of ingredients and is super easy to make.
 It's packed full of mint chocolate flavour, Aero bars and mint Aero bubbles!

 I'm on quite a fudge kick at the moment as you may have seen from my previous posts.
-Next on the list is this tasty green Aero mint fudge.
+Next on the list is this tasty green mint Aero fudge.
 It's thick and creamy with a delicious dose of mint chocolate in every bite.

 Ingredients you'll need